kfatkin/dragAndDrop-TypeScript/README.md

 This is a basic custom framework used to demonstrate how TypeScript is used in common Frameworks such as Angular.
 It demonstrates all of the best TypeScript functionality, such as Decorators, Generics, and various patterns, such as the Singleton Pattern.
-It is meant to run locally using lite-server and demonstrate the power of an Object Oriented approach in a standard JavaScript, HTML, CSS application.
+It is meant to run locally using webpack and demonstrate the power of an Object Oriented approach in a standard JavaScript, HTML, CSS application.

 ## Requirements